craigmulligan/toysql/README.md

 - How tricky tree algorithms and recursions are to debug, day to day I'm working with much simpler data structures that are easier to reason about.
 - Lexers pretty simple - the most complicated part is managing the cursor.
 I'm sure I could rewrite it much more simply.
 - python unittest framework is pretty feature complete.
 The only thing I miss from pytest is the pretty output & parameterized tests.
+- Didn't realize the VM / parser distinction.
+- Didn't have a good grasp of what stats are used in the query planner.

 ## Questions: